 - Place your order

 - Take profits and limit risk

 Do you know how to buy put options?
-Basic calls and puts make up the most simple options strategies as well as the advanced ones.
-As a result, it’s important to learn about how to buy put options.
+Basic calls and puts make up the most simple options strategies and the advanced ones.
+As a result, it’s important to learn how to buy put options.

 Trading options are a great way to make money in any market.
 Yes, even sideways markets can be profitable with options.
-Hence their popularity among those who trade (or want to learn how to trade)
+Hence their popularity among those who trade.

 If you’re going to understand how to buy put options, you need to know what options are.
 Let’s start at the beginning.
 An options contract gives you the right but not the obligation to buy (call) or sell (put) a stock at a certain price within a certain time.